Here’s How Every State in America Got Its Name

 Sean Pavone/Shutterstock

-Indiana: An identity crisis
+Indiana: A territory with an identity crisis

 15 / 50